How does Rest Less make money

 Opera fans will enjoy tracing the footsteps of celebrated composer Giacomo Puccini (1858-1924), who was born here.
 You can also visit Puccini’s birthplace, explore the local church he was baptised in, and stand in the room with the Steinway piano on which he composed Turandot.

 Fukuoka is Japan’s sixth-largest city, nestled in the southwest of the country.
-Considered the perfect detour destination by many, Fukuoka is full of history, culinary delights, and a spectacular fusion of urban and natural landscapes.
+Widely considered the perfect detour destination, Fukuoka is brimming with history, culinary delights, and a spectacular fusion of urban and natural landscapes.

 This area of Japan also has plenty for history and culture lovers.
 Popular attractions include Nanzoin Temple, home to the world’s largest reclining Buddha statues; Dazaifu Tenmangy Shrine, famous for its stunning plum blossoms; and the Fukuoka Castle Ruins, which offer fascinating insights into samurai history.

 Cancun and Playa del Carmen are among Mexico’s most popular tourist destinations, with millions flocking to their white-sand beaches each year.
-But, lesser-known Cozumel, Mexico’s third-largest island, is set to trend as one of 2025’s hottest detour destinations.
+But, lesser-known Cozumel, Mexico’s third-largest island, is the perfect detour spot.

 Despite its size and beauty, Cozumel has remained somewhat under the radar – making it the ideal option for those seeking a slice of paradise without huge crowds.
 Just 12 miles east of Mexico’s Yucatan Peninsula mainland, Cozumel feels like its own little Caribbean oasis, with crystal-clear azure waters stretching as far as the eye can see.